 A Late Fee is assessed on any amount that is past due and unpaid at the rate of 1% (rate subject to change).
 The Late Fee is assessed one business day (around the 14th of each month) prior to the publication of the next eBill.
 These plans can be reviewed at www.xavier.edu/bursar.

 Checks and ACH payments returned unpaid by the bank result in the assessment of a service charge of $25 per check against the issuer's account or against the account of the student on whose behalf the check was presented.
 Failure to make prompt payment for returned checks will result in the cancellation of registration, as well as other collection activity.
 All collection costs are the responsibility of the student on whose behalf the check was presented.

 Students who officially withdraw from the University or withdraw from class(es) may be eligible for a refund of tuition based upon the amount of tuition assessed and the date of official withdrawal.
-(See withdrawal policies on the Registrar's website. www.xavier.edu/registrar) Students must officially withdraw through the Office of the Registrar or the Center for Adult and Part-time Students to be eligible for any refund.
+(See withdrawal policies on the Registrar's website. www.xavier.edu/registrar) Students must officially withdraw through the Office of the Registrar to be eligible for any refund.
 All financial aid must be adjusted before a refund is issued.

 Tuition refunds for summer sessions are pro-rated based upon the official withdrawal date and the portion of the session elapsed.
 Contact the Office of the Bursar for specific refund amounts.

 The Bursar's Office processes refunds (overpayments on students' bursar accounts) once a week.
 Visit https://www.xavier.edu/bursar/about-refunds/how-refunds-work to learn more.
 Refund checks are not available for pick up.